minimalparts/minimalparts.github.io/_posts/2017-5-11-Meditation.md

 title: Meditation
 ---

-The postdoc's colleagues have all started meditating, in response to the unbearable stess of science.
+The postdoc's colleagues have all started meditating, in response to the unbearable stress of science.
 So she's trying it too.
-The group's guru is a guy called Peter (Buddhist chosen name Bhismasvaraja), who posts meditation practices on Vimeo and has a soothing way to tell you that you're not doing anything wrong.
+The group's guru is a guy called Peter (chosen name Bhismasvaraja), who posts meditation practices on Vimeo and has a soothing way to tell you that you're not doing anything wrong.

 The problem is, Pete's intonations occasionally remind her of a colleague who works on Word Sense Disambiguation.
 And, no offense meant to anybody, the postdoc is not a fan of WSD.
 She doesn't believe in word senses.